 Ring & Pinion / Gear Ratio Options.

 All of our diffs are built with a final drive gear of your choice.
 For better acceleration select a shorter gear set (higher number = shorter gear).
 Most manual transmission cars have a tall gear.
 And most automatic transmission cars use a shorter gear set to offset the transmission ratios and heavier weight.
 The shorter the gear the higher the revs will be for any given speed.
-You don't want to go too short because it will leave you with higher revs on the highway, etc. This can impact your fuel efficiency and also engine and road noise.
+You don't want to go too short because it will leave you with higher revs on the highway, shifting more often, an extra shift in quarter-mile and acceleration runs, etc. This can also impact your fuel efficiency and also engine and road noise.
+Consider your gear choice carefully and remember we can always give you advice via phone or e-mail.
 We offer all of the factory gear ratios as well as some BMW Motorsport designed gear sets for certain models.
 We can also have the ring and pinion set polished to reduce friction and lower temperatures.

 What is REM Polishing?